sunilha/evchargers/README.md

 5. Evaluation of Results - Evaluate the quality of cluster by calculating Silhouette score, SNE and t-SNE visualization

 #### Results
-Data Analysis:
+Data Visualization:
-1. Used Folium to visualize chargers, vehicles dataset on map K-means Clustering :
+1. Used Folium to visualize chargers, vehicles dataset on California map
+2. Used t-SNE to visualize high-dimensional data in a low-dimensional space

+K-means Clustering Algorithm :
 1. Identified optimal number of clusters using elbow and Silhouette score method
 2. Created visualization of multiple features to better understand the clustering results

+DBSCAN Clustering Algorithm :
+1. Identified optimal epsilon value and number of clusters using KneeLocator from kneed library
+2. Created visualization of multiple features to better understand the clustering results

+Hierarchical Clustering Algorithm :
+1. Built single and complete linkage
+2. Created visualization using dendrogram
+3. Flatten the hierarchical cluster using fcluster

 Jupyter Notebook having code for all these can be found [here](capstone.ipynb).

-After above data analysis and applying K-means clustering algorithm below are my initial findings.
+After above data analysis and applying clustering and hierarchical algorithms below are my recommendations.
 1. There are close to 1700 zipcodes in California and EV Vehicles present in most of them, however it's not the same for EV Fast Charging stations i.e. only 500 zipcodes have Fast Charging station
 2. There growth of EV Vehicles and EV Fast Charging Stations aren't relatively